RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Default sort order**

 The order in which to sort your gamelists.
-This can be overriden per game system using the game options menu, but that override will only be persistent during the application session.
+This can be overriden per game system using the gamelist options menu, but that override will only be persistent during the application session.
 The _System_ sorting can not be selected here as it's only applicable to collection systems.

 **Menu opening effect**

-Animation to play when opening the main menu or the game options menu.
+Animation to play when opening the main menu or the gamelist options menu.
 Also sets the animation for the game launch screen.
 Can be set to _Scale-up_ or _None_.

 **Launch screen duration**